Laplacian Pair State Transfer on Total Graphs

-The total graph of a graph $G$, denoted $\mathcal{T}(G)$, is defined as the graph whose vertex set is the union of the vertex set of $G$ and the edge set of $G$ such that two vertices of $\mathcal{T}(G)$ are adjacent if the corresponding elements of $G$ are adjacent or incident.
-In this paper, we investigate Laplacian perfect pair state transfer and Laplacian pretty good pair state transfer on $\mathcal{T}(G)$, where $G$ is an $r$-regular graph.
-We prove that if $r>2$ and $r+1$ is not a Laplacian eigenvalue of $G$, then $\mathcal{T}(G)$ fails to exhibit Laplacian perfect pair state transfer.
-We also prove that if $G$ is a complete graph on more than three vertices, then $\mathcal{T}(G)$ fails to exhibit Laplacian perfect pair state transfer.
-Further, we prove that under some mild conditions, $\mathcal{T}(G)$ exhibits Laplacian pretty good pair state transfer, where $G$ is an $r$-regular graph such that $r>2$ and $r+1$ is not a Laplacian eigenvalue of $G$.
-We use these conditions to obtain infinitely many total graphs exhibiting Laplacian pretty good pair state transfer.
+The total graph of a graph $G$, denoted $\mathcal{T}(G)$, is defined as the graph whose vertex set is the union of the vertex set of $G$ and the edge set of $G$, such that two vertices of $\mathcal{T}(G)$ are adjacent if the corresponding elements of $G$ are either adjacent or incident.
+In this paper, we investigate the existence of Laplacian perfect pair state transfer and Laplacian pretty good pair state transfer on $\mathcal{T}(G)$, where $G$ is an $r$-regular graph.
+We prove that if $G$ is Laplacian integral, $r \geq 3$, and $r+1$ is not a Laplacian eigenvalue of $G$, then $\mathcal{T}(G)$ does not exhibit Laplacian perfect pair state transfer.
+In addition, we prove that under some mild conditions, $\mathcal{T}(G)$ exhibits Laplacian pretty good pair state transfer, where $r \geq 3$ and $r+1$ is not a Laplacian eigenvalue of $G$.
+Using these conditions, we obtain several infinite families of total graphs exhibiting Laplacian pretty good pair state transfer that fail to exhibit Laplacian perfect pair state transfer.
+We also prove that the total graph of the complete graph $K_n$ exhibits Pair-LPGST if and only if $n=3$.